Yousef-Hegazy/snapgram/README.md

 ![Snapgram Logo](public/images/logo.svg)

 Welcome to Snapgram, a modern social media application inspired by Instagram!
 Snapgram allows users to share photos, follow friends, and discover new content in a sleek, user-friendly interface.
+This project was coded along with this amazing [youtube course](https://youtu.be/_W3R2VwRyF4).

 ## Features